-- All approved cooperator aircraft used on federally managed fires shall be released when federal aircraft become reasonably available. - The use of cooperator aircraft must involve a "significant and imminent threat to life or property" documented daily on the Cooperator Aircraft Use Validation Worksheet (National Interagency for Resource Mobilization Chapter 80) to document the justification for aircraft utilization.
+- All approved cooperator aircraft used on federally managed fires shall be released when federal aircraft become reasonably available. - The use of cooperator aircraft must involve a "significant and imminent threat to life or property," which will be documented daily on the Cooperator Aircraft Use Validation Worksheet (National Interagency for Resource Mobilization Chapter 80) to record the justification for aircraft utilization.